laitanawe/introscicomp/_episodes/03-slurm-jobs.md

 teaching: 45
 exercises: 45
 questions:
+- "What is a scheduler and why does a cluster need one?"
+- "How do I launch a program to run on a compute node in the cluster?"
+- "How do I capture the output of a program that is run on a node in the cluster?"
 - How can I be a responsible user of the HPC cluster?
 - "How do we submit slurm jobs?"
 objectives: